Varun Gandhi: Second term as Member of Parliament (2014-2019)

 In February 2014, Gandhi kickstarted his campaign for the 2014 election in Sultanpur.
 He gave an emotional speech to an enthusiastic crowd in Kadipur, and said that he had come to Sultanpur to fulfill his father's dreams.

 In May 2014, Gandhi defeated Amita Singh from Sultanpur in Lok Sabha 2014 elections.

 In March 2016, he introduced the Representation of the People (Amendment) Bill, 2016 in Lok Sabha.

 Third term as Member of Parliament (2019-2024)

 He contested from Pilibhit lok sabha constituency in 2019 general elections and won with approx 250,000 votes to become an MP for the third consecutive time.

 Deterioration of Relationship with the BJP Leadership

 Gandhi's relationship with the top leadership of the BJP declined and he became rather more critical of the policies of the party.
-It started after an October 2021 tweet in which he criticized the murder of farmer protestors in Lakhimpur Keri District, Uttar Pradesh, which had potentially been linked to a party politician.
+It started after an October 2021 tweet in which he criticised the murder of farmer protestors in Lakhimpur Keri District, Uttar Pradesh, which had potentially been linked to a party politician.
 This resulted in his removal from the Party’s National Executive Committee.